Enrollment Timeline

 - Preliminary Study List Deadline: 5:00 p.m. on the first day of the quarter.
 By the Preliminary Study List deadline, all students must enroll at a full-time status (minimum 12 units for undergraduate students; or 8 units for students with a reduced course load).
 You will be charged a $200 late study list fee for not enrolling at a full-time status by this quarterly deadline.
 Enrollment in waitlisted classes does not count toward full-time status.

 - Change of Grading Basis Deadline: 5:00 p.m. on Friday of Week 8.
-Through the end of Week 8 (or Week 6 of Summer), you may choose the grading option for courses in which an option is offered.
+Through the end of Week 8 (or Week 6 of Summer), you may choose the grading option for classes in which an option is offered.

 - Course Withdrawal Deadline: 5:00 p.m. on Friday of Week 8.
-You may withdraw from a course after the drop deadline through the end of the Week 8 (or Week 6 of Summer).
-In this case, a grade notation of 'W' (withdraw) is automatically recorded on your transcript for that course.
+You may withdraw from a class after the drop deadline through the end of the Week 8 (or Week 6 of Summer).
+In this case, a grade notation of 'W' (withdraw) is automatically recorded on your transcript for that class.
 If you withdraw after that date, you are assigned the appropriate grade or notation by the instructor to reflect the work completed.

 Quarter System

 One challenge will be getting used to the fast pace of the quarter system.
 During these first few weeks, students often choose to explore and attend a few classes prior to making their final choices.
-You can review syllabi (lists of assignments, readings, etc.), look at the textbooks for the courses, listen to lectures, and talk to your advisor.
+You can review syllabi (lists of assignments, readings, etc.), look at the textbooks for the classes, listen to lectures, and talk to your advisor.
 However, do not take too long to finalize your list.
 Faculty begin assigning work on the first day of class and midterms may begin as early as your third week.
 Good time management skills are absolutely essential for keeping up with your classes and for balancing your coursework with your other commitments.